pascalmermeold/dapperdoe/readme.md

 DapperDoe depends on jQuery, jQuery UI but also Rangy.
 Because Rangy is light, stable and tedious to add to every project, it is added in the compiled source.

-If there is something you don't understand, don't hesitate to contact me!
+If you need a feature, I'll be happy to point you in the right direction so you can contribute to the project and add it.